Forced-Focus Contracts: Selling What You Think

 The Commons movement frames forced-focus as enclosure of cognitive sovereignty — the privatization of thought itself.

-Seven years of mill work narrowing his attention while paying for his daughter's — the human cost made personal.
+Years of mill work narrowing her attention while servicing the loan that saved her son — the human cost made personal.

 The Twelve-Hour Mind